A High Court action brought by 60-year-old American woman who claimed she was defrauded of millions by her younger Irish lover has been settled.

 Ms Rodino’s Irish lawyers, when securing the freezing orders against Mr Queally, told the High Court that she was a vulnerable woman who had been taken advantage of by Mr Queally, whom she first met in 2007.

-When she arrived back in the US she discovered that money had been transferred to the bank in Ennis and to a US bank account.
+Last October, she claimed Mr Queally was due to meet her in Spain, but he never showed up.
+When she arrived back in the US she discovered money had been allegedly transferred to the bank in Ennis and to a US bank account.

-She also brought a legal action against him in New York, where she alleges that Mr Queally misappropriate property as well as cash from her.
+She also brought a legal action against him in New York, where she alleges that Mr Queally misappropriated property as well as cash from her.

-Mr Queally denied all the allegations made against him in both the Irish and the New York courts.
+Mr Queally denied all the allegations made against him in both the Irish and US courts.